ImageMagick/Usage-Markdown/bugs/ordered-dither/index.md

 *This is provided as a reference to the source and prototyping of the new posterized form of ordered dither functionality that was shown above.*

 As part of using ImageMagick for my own images, I wanted to be able to design and use my own ordered dither patterns.
-As such I figured out a equivalent ordered dither method using the extremely slow "`-fx`" operator.
+As such I figured out an equivalent ordered dither method using the extremely slow "`-fx`" operator.

 For example (repeat of [DIY Horizontal Dither](../../quantize/#diy_horizontal))...

-Here I creates another set of dither pattern images, specifically to produce a interesting shadow shading effect.
+Here I create another set of dither pattern images, specifically to produce an interesting shading effect.

 ~~~
 montage dpat_hlines.gif   -filter box   -geometry 30x20+5+0 \